alireza-aghelan/video-codec/README.md

 <img width="468" alt="image" src="https://user-images.githubusercontent.com/47056654/195435631-cb02df70-4426-47df-a0bd-610fa684a7cf.png">

 In the second phase, we add motion estimation to the encoder and decoder of the first phase.
-We save one frame as I and the next five frames as P and do this until the end of the video.
+We save one frame as I, then the next five frames as P, and do this until the end of the video.
 I-frame is the same frame in the original video, and P-frame is the difference between the current frame and frame i.

 <img width="468" alt="image" src="https://user-images.githubusercontent.com/47056654/195435693-e95efe97-2b69-40e1-9ebd-e1cc2a1d8f73.png">